Trenton Thunder Charities

 Uganda National Little League Support: The Thunder have supported the development of baseball in the nation of Uganda for the last ten years including providing equipment and uniforms for the Ugandan National Little League teams.
 Richard Stanley, a co-owner of the Thunder, has been instrumental in the development of the sport in that country.
 In 2012, Uganda was the first team from the continent of Africa to qualify for and travel to the United States to participate in the Little League World Series in Williamsport, PA.
 The Ugandan National Little League team visited the Thunder and were honored before a game.
 This year the Thunder have continued supporting the league and the coaching staff of the Thunder is working on a training video for the Ugandan National Little League to use in the future.

 PNC First Strikeout Program: The Thunder and PNC Bank have partnered for the last three seasons on a program that sees a $100 donation made to a local community non-profit for the first Thunder strikeout of every home game.
-In 2014, the National Junior Tennis and Learning of Trenton was selected to receive the donated funds.
+In 2015, the Mill Hill Child and Family Development Center was selected to receive the donated funds.

 Dog of the Day: The Thunder partnership with North Star Vets is aimed at raising awareness for homeless dogs through the "Dog of the Day" program.
 Each game, starting in the 2007 season, a different adoptable or service dog is known as the "Dog of the Day".
 The dogs are taken to the field at ARM & HAMMER Park where they are shown on the video screen and introduced to the crowd along with information about the dog's shelter.